IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 For mitigations which rely on aggregation to separate the origin of traffic from its destination, care must be taken that the protocol mechanics do not expose origin IP through secondary means. {{I-D.ietf-dnsop-edns-client-subnet}}
-for example, proposes a method to carry the IP address or subnet of a querying party through a recursive resolver to an authoritative resolver.
+for example, documents a method to carry the IP address or subnet of a querying party through a recursive resolver to an authoritative resolver.
 Even with a truncated IP address, this mechanism increases the likelihood that a pervasive monitor would be able to associate